YottaDB/YDBDoc/MessageRecovery/errors.rst

 DSKSPCAVAILABLE, Write to file FFFF succeeded after out-of-space condition cleared.

-Success Information: This indicates that the file system of file FFFF has enough space to allow further updates (previously not possible as indicated by a DSKNOSPCAVAIL error message).
+Success Information: This indicates that the file system of file FFFF has enough space to allow further updates (was previously not possible, as indicated by a DSKNOSPCAVAIL error message).

 Action: None Required.